-Each period a summary of Year To Date payroll data must be sent to the ATO, this guide will explain how this is done and best practice to get a successful submissions.
+Each pay period a summary of Year To Date payroll data must be sent to the ATO.
+This guide will explain how this is done and the best practice to get successful submissions.

-Menu > Payroll > Payruns > Payslip > ATO Lodge
+Menu > Payroll > Payruns > Payslip > STP Lodge

 |EOFY||End Of Financial Year|